Cognitive Behavioral Therapy

-Cognitive-behavioral therapy stands on the belief that our thoughts and feelings affect our behavior.
-It is a short-term treatment plan that helps patients identify destructive thoughts and emotions.
+Cognitive behavioral therapy stands on the belief that our thoughts and feelings affect our behavior.
+Cognitive behavioral therapy is a short-term treatment plan that helps patients identify destructive thoughts and emotions.
 It teaches techniques and methods to control destructive thoughts easily.

-Cognitive-behavioral therapy is not only for people with anxiety disorders.
+Cognitive behavioral therapy is not only for people with anxiety disorders.
 It also works for people with anger issues, addiction, eating disorders, stress, bipolar disorders, and even depression.
-CBT helps people focus on their present thoughts through self-monitoring and goal setting.
+Cognitive behavioral therapy helps people focus on their present thoughts through self-monitoring and goal setting.

 If you are interested in learning about this particular method and how it can help, here are the frequently asked questions about cognitive behavioral therapy.